Foreign college athletes left out of the rush for unexpected NIL income - ExBulletin

 There may be some other gaps.

-Lawrence said students who sign a passive NIL deal which means they are not doing a TV commercial or running a camp, simply signing a deal that allows their name to be used on something like a t-shirt can be okay if they sign the document in the country of birth.
+Lawrence said students who sign a “passive” NIL deal – meaning they’re not doing a TV commercial or running a camp – are simply signing a deal that allows their name to be used in something like a t-shirt – may be okay if they sign the document in their place.
 He said he knows some athletes from Canada who travel home to make posts on social media, so as not to violate U.S. visa laws.

-However, Peter Schoenthal, who runs Athliance, another firm that helps schools enforce compliance with NIL rules as well as state and federal laws, said the system is so confusing that most schools will tell international students avoid all NIL opportunities to prevent any possible. violation.
+However, Peter Schoenthal, who runs Athliance, another firm that helps schools comply with NIL rules, as well as state and federal laws, said the system is so confusing that most schools tell international students to avoid all NIL opportunities to prevent any possible violations. .

 Meanwhile, international students are left out looking inside, which is disappointing for players like Florida player Jeremy Crawshaw, who is from Australia.